che3sy/Free_Fiveable_Questions/README.md

 Allows anyone to get all of [Fiveable](https://fiveable.me/) questions for free

 # If you don't care on how this works
-Download the release.
+Download the release (fiveable.zip).
+Extract the folder.
-open the folder, right click and press open in terminal run this command: `python main.py' (make sure python is installed) follow the prompts
+Open the folder, right-click anywhere in the folder, and press Open in Terminal Run this command: ``python main.py`` (make sure Python is installed) Follow the prompts

 # Else (you care how it works):
 ___